gabbyc313/CTS--4000/JournalReview.md

 ## intro

 Underwater fiber optic cables!
-There are so many and yet so few people know about them.
+There are so many and yet so few people know about them when it's the thing that mainly brings internet to our world.
 So I decided to [map](https://www.google.com/maps/d/u/0/edit?mid=1iKWbHvLQHEoA3LHhRvxYPKgvtukw4X4&ll=13.622467592156205%2C0&z=2) ones that I thought were important, interesting, or had a cool shape.  ヽ(•‿•)ノ

 To start, I placed the tat-8 cable which was the first underwater optic cable.
 I did this to link a timeline that I made to my map, almost like I was networking (wink wink).
 Then I moved on to finding cables with importance, like AAE-1 & TSE-1.
 After more searching I came to realize that not all cables would have significance to them.
-So, I moved onto ones that had an interesting name to them (POSEIDON) or entertaining shape (SAM-1).
+So, I transitioned onto ones that had an interesting name to them (POSEIDON) or entertaining shape (SAM-1).
 It was amusing to find out about future cables to be built, and just how far they are expected to go.
 “Far north fiber” and “Polar express” set out to cover 29,650 km combined, and basically covers the top half of my!!
 The future of underwater fiber optic cables is expanding...